-Strategy 3.3.1: Create a public awareness/education program aimed at protecting the sensitive ecosystem of a barrier island, to include protection of dunes and marshes and their vegetation, as well as the importance of removing animal waste and trash from the beaches.
-(2008; General Government and Building Department)

-Strategy 3.3.2: Support efforts to minimize the impact of erosion on the ends of the island including beach nourishment projects.
-(Ongoing; General Government)
+- Strategy 3.3.1: Create a public awareness/education program aimed at protecting the sensitive ecosystem of a barrier island, to include protection of dunes and marshes and their vegetation, as well as the importance of removing animal waste and trash from the beaches.
+(2008; General Government and Building Department) - Strategy 3.3.2: Support efforts to minimize the impact of erosion throughout on the ends of the island including beach nourishment projects, as the need arises.

-Goal 3.4: Promote the maintenance of green spaces throughout the island.

-Strategy 3.4.1: Investigate the potential for establishing small parks on City owned, undeveloped green spaces.
-(2008; Recreation Department and Building Department)

-Goal 3.5: Protect the island's wildlife and vegetation.

-Strategy 3.5.1: Pursue enforcement of ordinance(s) aimed at protecting loggerhead turtle nesting activities and sites.
+(Ongoing; General Government) - Goal 3.4: Promote the maintenance of green spaces throughout the island. - Strategy 3.4.1: Investigate the potential for establishing, or acquiring, small parks on City owned, undeveloped green spaces.
+(2008; Recreation Department and Building Department) - Goal 3.5: Protect the island's wildlife and vegetation. - Strategy 3.5.1: Pursue enforcement of ordinance(s) aimed at protecting loggerhead turtle nesting activities and sites.
 (Ongoing; Building Department and Police Department)